Unitarily invariant valuations on convex functions: Introduction

+for all $f\in\Conv(\C^n,\R)$.
+For $1\le k\le 2n$, these functions are unique. \end{maintheorem} In order to obtain Theorem \ref{maintheorem:vanishing} from this characterization, we will explicitly calculate the restriction of these valuations to the spaces $E_{k,q}$.
+For a smooth function $f\in\Conv(\R^n,\R)$, the measures $\Theta^n_{k,q}(f)$ and $\Upsilon^n_{k,q}(f)$ are given by integrating certain highly nontrivial polynomials in the entries of the Hessian of $f$ over a given Borel set, which makes a direct calculation very cumbersome.\\

-where $\langle\cdot,\cdot\rangle$ denotes the $\C$-linear extension of the standard scalar product on $\R^n$.
-Note that for $z_1,\dots,z_k\in \R^n$ the value of $\mathcal{F}(\GW(\mu))[z_1,\dots,z_k]$ is essentially given by evaluating $\mu$ n functions defined on the space spanned by $z_1,\dots,z_k$.
-In particular, $\mathcal{F}(\GW(\mu))$ encodes all the information we can obtain by restricting $\mu$ to $k$-dimensional subspaces.
-As a direct consequence, we obtain that $\mu\in\VConv_k(\R^n)$ is uniquely determined by these restrictions. \begin{maintheorem} If $\mu\in\VConv_k(\R^n)$ satisfies $\pi_{E*}\mu=0$ for all $k$-dimensional subspaces $E\subset \R^n$, then $\mu\equiv 0$. \end{maintheorem} Let us remark that a version of this result was also obtained by Colesanti, Ludwig and Mussnig in \cite{ColesantiEtAlHadwigertheoremconvex2022a} using a very different approach.
+To circumvent this problem, we exploit a relation between the restrictions of a homogeneous valuation and the Fourier--Laplace transform of certain distributions associated to these valuations.
+More precisely, it was shown in \cite{Knoerrsupportduallyepi2021} that one can associate to any $k$-homogeneous valuation $\mu\in\VConv_k(\R^n)$ a compactly supported distribution $\GW(\mu)$ on $(\R^n)^k$, called its Goodey--Weil distribution, and since this distribution has compact support, its Fourier--Laplace transform defines an entire function on $(\C^n)^k$.
+We will see in Section \ref{section:Fourier} that restricting a $k$-homogeneous valuation to a $k$-dimensional subspace $E\subset\R^n$ corresponds to evaluating this function on the complexified subspace $(E\otimes\C)^k\subset\C^n$.
+This provides a direct way to connect properties of the restrictions to properties of the original valuation.
+In particular, we obtain the following. \begin{maintheorem} If $\mu\in\VConv_k(\R^n)$ satisfies $\pi_{E*}\mu=0$ for all $k$-dimensional subspaces $E\subset \R^n$, then $\mu\equiv 0$. \end{maintheorem} Let us remark that a version of this result was also obtained by Colesanti, Ludwig and Mussnig in \cite{ColesantiEtAlHadwigertheoremconvex2023} using a very different approach.
+However, due to the fact that entire functions satisfy strong rigidity conditions, the Fourier--Laplace transform can be used to encode much stronger analytic properties.
 As a simple application, we will show that a valuation vanishes if it vanishes on convex polynomial functions, see Corollary \ref{corollary:vanishing-on-polynomials}.
 We also obtain certain restrictions on the support of a valuation, see Section \ref{section:restrictions_support}.\\